vendasta/marketplace-documentation/docs/Guides/oauth2.md

 >**Entry Context:**
 >The `roles` array will inform you if a user has the `partner` role, and is thus a Reseller user.
 You aren't able to learn from the User-Info response however what persona this user has accessed your product with the current request.
 The v1 Marketplace API [Get User](https://developers.vendasta.com/vendor/02b526c75600d-get-user) endpoint can determine if the `legacy_user_id` belongs to an SMB persona.
 A `legacy_user_id` belonging to a `partner` persona will provide a 403 or 404 response.

-**User Info Endpoint**
+#### User Info Endpoint

-The User Info Endpoint is available to any application which has acquired an Access Token from the OAuth2 flow.
+The User Info Endpoint is available to any Product which has acquired an Access Token from the OAuth2 flow.
 However, the information it provides is scaled according to the **scopes** on your access token.

 Here is the User Info URL: